Collaborative Problem Solving

 The program includes a designated spot where your child can go whenever they need a break from a class or other activity.
 We have a CPS-based discussion with your child to help work through the issue.

 Our students are allowed to go to this spot whenever they feel the need.
 They are not allowed to bring school work, phones, tablets or other technological distractions.
-The school psychologist, social worker or other CPS-trained staff member reassures your child that the staff is there for problem solving, counseling, or emotional support.
+The school social worker or other CPS-trained staff member reassures your child that the staff is there for problem solving, counseling, or emotional support.